-All about internet-related coding standards, why website owners should care, and their effects on a website’s usability, execution speed in the browser, and cost of maintenance and development.
-Includes links to key resources.
+Internet-related coding standards, why website owners should care, and their effects on usability, execution speed in the browser, and the costs of maintenance and development.

 HTML, CSS, and Javascript

-These languages are the triumvirate of most front end web development.
-Developers use them to encode how a site’s visitor sees its content, the visual form, and certain functions.
-They are not the only such software tools but they are the most common ones that provide the essentials.
+Just a few languages support most front end web development.
+Developers use them to encode a site’s content, its visual form, and certain of its functions.
+They are not the only such tools but they are the most common and provide the essentials.

 Authoritative references